 In recent times, my research and knowledge of Blantyre has grown to the point of being able to address incorrect information published online and offline in books by others.
 Such things DO need corrected in case they’re believed or perpetuated further.
 To that end, everything i’ve ever written about Blantyre (millions of words!), is all stored in drafted Encyclopedias, still to be unleashed in public.
 Blantyre deserves its important history being told accurately, preserved for the future and shared.
 I hope I’m doing a good job and giving Blantyre’s history the due attention it deserves.”

 Posts are automatically scheduled here in advance and currently scheduled for many more months to appear daily at 10am.
 Written and pre-queued in advance each evening, the website publishes these posts automatically, even if Paul is on holiday, working, sleeping, ill (or worse!) ensuring fresh, new daily content for every reader around the world.

-Paul was Chairperson of Blantyre Community Committee for 5 years before stepping down due to having to work away from Blantyre and he’s a member of various local community organisations including Friends of the Calder.
-He runs sister website Blantyre Telegraph in his spare time which has raised a five figure sum in recent years for over 100 charitable Blantyre good causes, some of which came from the sale of Blantyre Project books here, all over the world.
+Paul was Chairperson of Blantyre Community Committee for 5 years before stepping down due to having to work away from Blantyre and he’s a member of various local community organisations including Friends of the Calder, Blantyre Futures.
+He runs sister website Blantyre Telegraph in his spare time which has raised over £30,000 in recent years for over 180 charitable Blantyre good causes, some of which came from the sale of Blantyre Project books here, all over the world.